GPUOpen-Archive/CodeXL/CodeXL/App/LinuxResources/Readme.txt

 Install
 =======
 On Windows:
-To install CodeXL, use the provided MSI file.
+To install CodeXL, use the provided executable file AMD_CodeXL_*.exe

 On Linux:
 To install CodeXL, use the provided RPM file, Debian file, or simply extract the compressed archive onto your hard drive.